imedqq/Keeper-Notes-React/README.md

 # Keeper Notes App

-React funcational components, passing data with props, using state hooks
+React functional components, passing data with props, using state hooks

 Created and deployed with CodeSandbox, an online code editor and IDE